puvie2005/PuvananBlogsite/docs/project.md

 * When the switch is pressed, it makes the servo door turn from a specified degree to another position. ( we will talk about this in the coding portion )
 * AFter the door servo does its rotation, the arm servo turns to a certain degree( TWEAK according to your box, everyones positions varies ).
 * There are different cases in this useless machine where it "behaves" differently.
+* You can download or tinker with the tinkercad file through [here](https://www.tinkercad.com/things/h3ESu6dquIS)

 ### How it works in real life
 ![](images/fp39.jpg){: width="50%"}